Updated: Jun 26

-TaxiPoint sources close to the matter confirmed 6 July as the date being discussed for the start of the legal hearing, although no agreement has yet to be made.
+TaxiPoint sources close to the matter confirmed 6 July as the date being discussed for the start of the legal hearing.

 A further procedural hearing is due in a matter of weeks, where a four-day court hearing is likely to be confirmed.